 Hutchinson J. Congenital absence of hair and mammary glands with atrophic condition of the skin and its appendages in a boy whose mother had been almost wholly bald from alopecia areata from the age of six.
 Trans Med Chir Soc Edinb.
 1886.

 Hutchinson-Gilford Progeria Syndrome Frequently Asked Questions.
-The Progeria Research Foundation.
-Updated September 2013.
-Available at http://qqq.progeriaresearch.org/progeria_101.html Accessed March 26, 2014.
+Progeria Research Foundation.
+Updated October 2020.
+Available at https://www.progeriaresearch.org/progeria-101faq/ Accessed December 23, 2020.